John Mayberry Jr.: College

 Mayberry's junior year, which was his last at Stanford, he amassed 22 multi-hit games to lead the team.
 His batting average for the season was .303, and he had 63 RBIs (10th in the Conference) and 18 doubles (tied for 8th in the Conference).
 His .996 fielding percentage was fourth in the Conference, as he had only 2 errors in 501 chances.
 He also had five hitting streaks of six games or more throughout the season.
 Upon finishing his college career, Mayberry was ranked second among active Stanford players behind Lowrie in multi-hit games, multi-RBI games, and home runs.
 After his junior season, he was drafted by the Texas Rangers in the first round of the 2005 Major League Baseball draft (19th overall).
 He ultimately graduated from Stanford in 2006 with a political science degree.

 Professional career

 Minor leagues

-After being drafted, and signing for a signing bonus of $1.525 million, Mayberry was assigned by the Rangers to the Spokane Indians in the Northwest League, with whom he transitioned from first base to outfield.John Mayberry Stats & Scouting Report - Baseball America In the short 2005 season, he hit 11 home runs (tied for 3rd in the league) with a .253 batting average and 51 runs scored (4th in the league).2005 Northwest League - Season Review Baseball America named him the 8th-best prospect in the Northwest League, and as having the 4th-best power among 2005 draftees.
+After being drafted, and signing for a signing bonus of $1.525 million, Mayberry was assigned by the Rangers to the Spokane Indians in the Northwest League, with whom he transitioned from first base to outfield.John Mayberry Stats & Scouting Report - Baseball America In the short 2005 season, he hit 11 home runs (tied for 3rd in the league) with a .253 batting average and 51 runs scored (4th in the league).
+Baseball America named him the 8th-best prospect in the Northwest League, and as having the 4th-best power among 2005 draftees.
 He was rated by Baseball America as the Best Athlete and Best Outfield Arm among all Texas Rangers minor leaguers.